Mansehra

 Mansehra is also a historical city in past dynasties in this area, Ashoka ruled over this area, who was the main ruler in Maurya Dynasty.
 The city is founded by Mahan Singh Mirpuri, who was the governor during the rule of Ranjit Singh.
 During the British rule, the town is named in the honour of Mahan Singh Mirpuri.

 Mansehra is famous for its lush green valleys, plateaus and number of beautiful lakes.
 The Kunhar River is one of the main river in the district, flowing from the Kaghan Valley and then finally merges with the Jehlum River.
-It is the gateway to the Kaghan Valley and the Gilgit-Baltistan and Azad Kashmir.
-The Siran is another river in Mansehra, comes from the Musa Da Masalla and ends in the Tarbella Lake.
+It is the gateway of Alpine adventures starting from the Kaghan Valley to the Gilgit-Baltistan and Azad Kashmir.
+The Siran is another river in Mansehra, comes from the peak of Musa Da Masalla and ends in the Tarbella Lake in Haripur

 Mansehra is located on the Karakorum Highway that leads toward the mighty mountian range of Karakorum and Himalayas in the Gilgit-Baltistan.
 It has boundaries with Abbottabad, Battagram, Kohistan, Torgar, Neelum Valley, Muzaffarabad, and Diamer districts.